 While enjoying a chilled lunch on a rooftop and staring into deserted offices, we slowly managed to unwind.
 While eyeing the little cubicles in the nearby offices, which reminded me of hamster wheels, thoughts of returning to the work rat race never crossed my mind.
 If I worked around the corner, this would be my go to place when I needed a bit of a breather from work.
 Unfortunately, we were informed that today would be the last chance to savour this rooftop utopia, as they are being destroyed.
 Let me clarify here, the restaurant is getting bulldozed.
 So they are migrating and reopening in September in nearby Bermondsey street.
 Along with other hip, trendy and good restaurants, it sounds like a much more suitable location for an unexpectedly good restaurant.
 See you there in a couple of months.
 Hopefully without the Easter egg hunt to find their front door.

 Lunch (3 courses) was GBP18 excluding service and drinks.

-28 London Bridge Street
+The Exchange, 28 London Bridge Street